-Today is a full day of sightseeing around Old and New Delhi, involving approximately four hours on foot.
-Your exploration of Delhi begins with a drive past the Red Fort, before strolling through the fascinating Chandni Chowk Bazaar to Jama Masjid.
-Next take a rickshaw ride to Asia's largest spice market - Khari Baoli, then stop briefly at India Gate to take some photos before visiting Humayun's Tomb and Connaught Place Markets.
-Later this afternoon, visit the Qutab Minar Complex, visiting a myriad of monuments that combine both Islamic calligraphy and Hindu motifs, commemorating the onset of Islamic rule in India.
+Today is a full day of sightseeing around Old and New Delhi, involving approximately 4 hours on foot.
+Your exploration of Delhi begins with a drive past the Red Fort and a rickshaw ride to Khari Baoli spice market, before visiting Jama Masjid.
+Next, stop briefly at India Gate to take some photos before visiting Humayun's Tomb.

-Red Fort - Home of the Mughal emperor for many years, the fort is located in the centre of Delhi and houses a number of museums.
+Red Fort - Home of the Mughal emperor for many years, the fort is located in the center of Delhi and houses a number of museums.